Navillus-BV/navillus-dev/src/pages/blog/accessibility-skip-to-content.md

   margin: 0;
   overflow: visible;
   clip: auto;
+  clip-path: initial;
   white-space: normal;
 }
 ```

+> Update: `.sr-only` class updated based on some excellent feedback from Inclusivity Hub on [dev.to](https://dev.to/navillusbv/web-accessibility-hidden-links-make-all-the-difference-27a7)

 You have likely seen `sr-only` helper classes elsewhere, most CSS frameworks like [Bootstrap](https://getbootstrap.com/) and [Tailwind](https://tailwindcss.com/) include them out of the box.

 If you haven't seen `sr-only-focusable` before, that's just an extra helper class that allows the element to be visible _only_ when it has `:focus`.

 ### Enhance it with JavaScript

+> Update: Looking for a no-JS solution?
+Skip the JS logic and point your "Skip to Content" link straight to your `<main id="main">` block!

 This feature already works as-is, no JavaScript at all.
 There is a catch though, clicking anchor tags with with `href="#start-of-content"` will update the URL in the address bar.
 That's not always ideal and could even break your page if you are using hash routing.